 A good guy has the courage to pursue a woman.
 He’s not afraid to go up and start a conversation.
 Fear does not control his life, so he has no need to be controlling, passive aggressive, or overprotective once he is in a relationship.
 He holds on to promises of hope, and puts his confidence in God, not himself, nor a relationship.

 A good guy is secure in his identity.
 He is not needy, nor does he seek approval like the nice guy.
-A good guy won’t compromise his morals to try and attract a woman.
+A good guy won’t compromise his values to attract a woman.
 His moral compass will not waver.

 A good guy holds vision for the relationship.
 He is forward-thinking and has no need to micro-manage the relationship.
 He notices the small things and plans in advance.
 He has a vision for the kind of woman he wants, and takes the initiative in his dating life.